canjs/canjs/guides/getting-started-tutorial/define.md

 *There is no code to download for this chapter*
 - - -

-The Application State object we created in the last chapter was a [can.Map](../docs/can.Map.html).
+The Application State object we created in the last chapter was a `can.Map`.
 Here it is, again, below:

 ```